 If you do not have access to a computer or are unable to use a computer please contact Margo Allan on 0345 6077117 she can refer you to Community Learning for a basic IT skills course.

 Universal credit is paid once every calendar month in arrears.
 It is normally paid in to a bank , building society or Post Office card account.
 A single payment is made to the household.
-If you are eligible for the housing costs element it will be included in your universal credit payment; it will not be paid to your landlord.
+If you are eligible for the housing costs element it will be included in your universal credit payment.
 It will then be up to you to pay your full monthly rent to your landlord.
+Scottish tenants are able to request the the housing element of their Universal Credit is paid direct to their landlord.

 If tenants are in arrears with their rent, landlords can request housing payments to be made direct to the landlord.